iam-MustakAhmedKhan/sj-task1/README.md

 ## Installation

-To install this project in you local machine you have to clone this repository first
+To install this project in your local machine you have to clone this repository first

 ```bash